mflargooo/04-Sun-Wukong/README.md

 README

-        04 Sun Wukong - developed by Hidden Reflection Studios, a 3D isometric, Chinese Mythology, survival, beat'em up game centered around the story of Sun Wukong.
+        Battle of Immortals: Sun Wukong v.
+Nezha - developed by Hidden Reflection Studios, a 3D isometric, Chinese Mythology, survival, beat'em up game centered around the story of Sun Wukong.

 RUN DIRECTIONS

-        Windows: Unzip the file and run the .exe directly in the uzipped folder.
+        Windows: Unzip the file and run the .exe directly in the unzipped folder.

 RELEASE NOTES